 "You measure the success in very small increments," he said.
 "But where else could we go to rub elbows with the guys and the gals that lead the towns that surround us?
 The JBOS is good for that."

 When the overlay possibility was being discussed, the committee had voted to support a nonbinding referendum to the voters of the three towns, and voted 3-2 vote in favor of polling Devens residents, Witmer said.

-At their last meeting, the committee voted to hold off on a poll and a study on overlay governance until JBOS brought up the idea again in the future.
+At its last meeting, the committee voted to hold off on a poll and a study on overlay governance until JBOS brought up the idea again in the future.

-Easton said there appears to be no momentum for the initiative, since Harvard Selectman Leo Blair -- who first proposed the idea -- is not even showing up to the meetings.
+Easton said there appears to be no momentum for the initiative, because Harvard Selectman Leo Blair -- who first proposed the idea -- is not even showing up to the meetings.

 "That's when I jump in and say let's pull the plug on this," Easton said.
 "The cheerleader here is not cheerleading anymore."

 The group also voted committee Chairman Richard Bernklow as the next JBOS representative, as Kinch approaches his last meeting as the Devens voice.
 Bernklow was absent.